0xb1b1/nixos-config/README.md

 nixos-rebuild <boot/switch> --flake .#<hostname>
 ```

-### How to I switch to your home-manager configuration?
+### How to switch to your home-manager configuration?

 It's quite easy.
 Just go to the root directory of the Git repo and execute this command.